edson-acordi/4bit-microcomputer/README.md

 It is a fully open-source hardware and software project that can be built at home.
 Only the printed circuit board (PCB) needs to be produced by some company.

+For the next steps, an important thing is to make good documentation for MikroLeo!

 *Support this project!*
 *Help to promote and disseminate the knowledge.*